KohaILS/koha-manual-zh-cn/source/circulation.rst

 |image1399|

-If allowed, the patron chan choose the specific item to request.
+If allowed, the patron can choose the specific item to request.

 From their acocunt, the patron will be able to follow the progress of their request from 'pending'